 Children tend to blink less often than adults when watching television (4).
 Constant staring at the TV may cause eye pain, eye redness, and blurred vision.
 Your baby’s eyes are also constantly focused on TV images closer to them.
 It may make it difficult to focus on distant objects immediately, and the eyes may take several hours to re-adjust (5).

-Regular television-watching could exacerbate all the short-term eye and vision problems.
+Regular television watching could exacerbate all the short-term eye and vision problems.
 It may increase the risk of the baby developing myopia (nearsightedness) early in life, making it imperative to wear prescription glasses (6).
 According to the Centres for Disease Control and Prevention (CDC) Morbidity and Mortality report, among children between the ages of 2-17 years, 65.7% of boys and 64.6% of girls spent more than two hours of screen time daily.

 4. Interfere with beneficial activities